khdxsohee/Travel-Group-Social-System-PHP-MYSQL/README.md

 If you face any issues or want to contribute, feel free to contact me or open an issue in this repo.

-### 📃 License
+## 📃 License

 This project is proprietary and closed-source.
 All rights reserved © khdxsohee 2025.
+Unauthorized use is strictly prohibited.
 You may not copy, modify, distribute, or use this project without explicit written permission from the author.
+See [LICENSE.txt](LICENSE.txt) for full details.

 ### 👨‍💻 Author